 Spring Batch creates step executions for the partitions called "step1:partition0", and so on.
-Many people prefer to call the master step "step1:master" for consistency.
+Many people prefer to call the manager step "step1:manager" for consistency.
 You can use an alias for the step (by specifying the name attribute instead of the id attribute).